wamp-proto/wamp-proto/spec/advanced.md

 An error reply has 4 octets: the *first octet* is again the magic `0x7F`, and the *third and forth octet* are reserved and MUST BE all zeros for now.

-The *second octet* has its lower 4 bits zero'ed (which distinguishes the reply from an success/accepting reply) and the upprt 4 bits encode the error:
+The *second octet* has its lower 4 bits zero'ed (which distinguishes the reply from an success/accepting reply) and the upper 4 bits encode the error:

     0: serializer unsupported
     1: maximum message length unacceptable